joshwlivingston/advanced-r/README.md

 -   The `row.names` argument in `data.frame()`
 -   By calling `rownames()`

-Tibbles do not support row names for three main reasons - They are stored differently from data - They only work when rows can be identified via a single string - They *must* be unique, so repetition/resampling results in new row names
+Tibbles do not support row names for three main reasons - Row names are stored differently from data - They only work when rows can be identified via a single string - They *must* be unique, so repetition/resampling results in new row names